stat545ubc-2022/asgmt.b3-shiny-jlp/README.md

 # TrackToZero: Greenhouse Gas Emissions Navigator
 Quick access to the app: https://jadenphillips.shinyapps.io/tracktozero/

-This is STATS545 Assignment #3's Option B - my own Shiny app
+This is STATS545 B Assignment #4's Option C - upgrading my own Shiny app

 ### What is the TrackToZero App?